 EL Algebra Courses

-This first-year Algebra course is intended to help students who are learning English to also learn and develop solid mathematical thinking and demonstrate mastery of CCSS Algebra 1 content and practice standards.
+This first-year Algebra course is intended to help students who are learning English to also learn and develop solid mathematical thinking and demonstrate mastery of CCSS Algebra 1 content.
 This course prepares students for more advanced courses in mathematics both linguistically and mathematically.
 Core units of study include: analyzing the structure of algebraic expressions, performing and justifying transformations of polynomial expressions, solving equations and inequalities both by deconstructing and balancing, exploring the nature of functions (with a strong focus on linear relationships), modeling visual patterns with expressions, modeling situations with systems of equations, and working with quadratic functions.
 There is a heavy emphasis on learning math terms in English and practicing using precise mathematical language verbally through oral presentations in class.
-This course employs standards based grading, so that all students can reach proficiency in key learning targets at their own pace.
+This course employs standards-based grading, so that all students can reach proficiency in key learning targets at their own pace.
 Other core instructional practices include the use of comparison problems, pair-share questions, desmos.com activities, Formative Assessment Lessons (map.mathshell.org), MARS tasks, and reflection activities.
 This course is taught as a two hour block with Algebra Support as the second hour.

-Sheltered Strategic Algebra Support
+EL Strategic Algebra Support

-This is the second hour of Algebra I where students have an opportunity to practice what they are learning in Algebra.
+This is the second hour of Algebra I, where students have an opportunity to practice what they are learning in Algebra.
 All students are provided with a subscription to the online math tutoring program Mathspace.co as well as individual attention from the teacher, peer tutors and an instructional aide.